 So I use the flavour infused oil from the jar as the base for the Pasta Salad Dressing, then add other usual suspects – vinegar, garlic, mustard – plus a healthy dose of dried herbs.

-There will always be a place in my heart for creamy dressings, but there’s no denying that I find pasta salads tossed with vinaigrettes more appealing.
+There will always be a place in my heart for creamy dressings like this Chicken Pasta Salad, but there’s no denying that I find pasta salads tossed with vinaigrettes more appealing.
 They’re just fresher and lighter, and it means I can enjoy them day after day and not feel weighed down / guilty about excess mayo consumption.

 This is a particularly great pasta salad for taking somewhere or making ahead because it keeps exceptionally well.